poap-xyz/poap-fun/README.md

 </div>

 ## Intro
-Poap Fun is a raffle web app supported by the Proof of Attendance Protocol (POAP)
+Poap Fun is a raffle Web App supported by the Proof of Attendance Protocol (POAP)

 ## Features
 Add project features